husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 ### Starting system step by step

-You can start ROS by typing each name of each node manually.
+You can start ROS nodes by typing name of each node manually.

 To do it you can use the following command: